k-box/k-search-client-php/readme.md

 **When authentication is required**

-The client, in addition to the K-Search URL, needs a valid `app_secret` and `app_url` from the K-Registry.
+The client, in addition to the K-Search URL, needs a valid `app_secret` and `app_url` from the K-Registry that handles application registration for the specific K-Search instance.
 After obtaining the pair you can instantiate a client like

 ```php
 // Authentication